haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Elementals
 Fey creatures
 Underworld traders
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 59

 Inspiration
 Inspiration is a rule the game master can use to reward you for playing your character in a way that’s true to his or her personality traits, ideal, bond, and flaw.
 By using inspiration, you can draw on your personality trait of compassion for the downtrodden to give you an edge in negotiating with the Beggar Prince.
 Or inspiration can let you call on your bond